Privacy Policy

 2.2 What we collect automatically

-Technical data covers the IP address you connect from, your browser type and version, operating system, device type and identifiers, language settings, and other similar details.
+Technical data: the IP address you connect from, browser type and version, operating system, device type and identifiers, language settings, and similar details.

-Usage information is aggregate and does not identify you.
-It covers which features get used and how often (voice calls started, files uploaded, reactions used), which pages and screens are visited, timestamps, session durations, and crash reports and performance metrics.
-Message content is not read to produce any of this.
-When a metric counts "messages sent", it counts the event, and nothing more about the message.
+Usage data: aggregate, non-identifying records of which features get used and how often (voice calls started, files uploaded, reactions used), pages and screens visited, timestamps, session durations, crash reports, and performance metrics.
+Message content is not read to produce any of this; when a metric counts "messages sent", it counts the event and nothing more.

-Security and operational logs are what our systems generate in the ordinary course of keeping Fluxer running and safe: login attempts and authentication events, account setting changes, rate-limit triggers, API and system errors, and IP-based signals relating to spam, abuse, or unusual behaviour.
+Security and operational logs: login attempts and authentication events, account setting changes, rate-limit triggers, API and system errors, and IP-based signals relating to spam, abuse, or unusual behaviour.

 2.3 What we receive from other sources

 Other users generate data about your account when they interact with you.
-Someone mentioning you, adding you to a Community, or sending you a message all involve identifiers (your username and user ID), the content of the interaction, and metadata such as timestamps.
+Someone mentioning you, adding you to a Community, or messaging you involves your username and user ID, the content of the interaction, and metadata such as timestamps.

-Occasionally we receive security information from public sources, or fraud signals from Stripe during payment.
-Those might be a reputation signal about a particular IP, or a risk score attached to a transaction.
+Public sources and fraud signals occasionally reach us too, such as a reputation signal about a particular IP, or a risk score Stripe attaches to a transaction.

-This is combined with what we collect directly and automatically only to run, secure, and maintain Fluxer.
+All of this is combined with what we collect directly only to run, secure, and maintain Fluxer.

 3. How we use your information, and how we do not